Thurman1776-/fudux/README.md

 # Credits

 - Nothing here is new, all credit goes to [Dan Abramov](https://github.com/gaearon).
-I just translated the javascript implementation in Swift as closely as possible.
+I just tried to translate the javascript implementation in Swift as closely as possible.
 No protocols nor inheritance, just plain simple functions.

 # Alternatives

-Make sure to check out these great alternatives that following the same principle but built with different approaches:
+Make sure to check out these great alternatives that follow the same principle but built with different approaches:

 - [ReSwift](https://github.com/ReSwift/ReSwift)
 - [Composable architecture by pointfreeco](https://github.com/pointfreeco/swift-composable-architecture)